7 Steps to Execute Chaos Engineering

 Step 4.
 Minimize the Bang

 Always get going slowly.
 By reducing the blast radius, chaotic experiments can be conducted with less impact on the users.
 Example: Delete the build deployment flow in Jenkins and validate the resiliency.
 Even if you are deleting a deployment flow, make sure GitOps is active so that the GitOps flow will create the build deployment automatically.
-Another illustration would be to only shut down a zone of the server rather than the full region or to only turn down 50% of the cluster’s active nodes.
+Another illustration would be to shut down a zone of the server rather than the entire region or to turn down 50% of the cluster’s active nodes.
 You can progressively extend the blast radius once the chaos process has evolved and your crew is at ease.

 Step 5.
 Plan for a Play Date